ntoghrama/ntoghrama.github.io/index.md

 **Ground motion amplification and crustal tomographic imaging in Seattle**

 I have also studied the Seattle sedimentary basin and fault zone, where I've [deployed 100+ broadband and nodal seismometers](https://www.king5.com/article/news/local/researchers-will-install-monitors-to-study-seattle-earthquake-fault-zone/281-ab395842-a46b-4ebf-baeb-0b1b623f7ffb), hosted at schools, churches, small businesses, and family backyards, to measure the ambient noise field.
 I cross-correlate these signals to investigate earthquake propagation in the basin&mdash;&mdash;which, like other sedimentary basins around the world&mdash;&mdash;is known to trap seismic energy and amplify ground motion during high-magnitude earthquakes.
+For large urban communities built atop sedimentary basins, this energy amplification means heightened seismic hazard.
 In particular, I am interested in the role played by the basin edges and the Seattle thrust fault.

-For large urban communities built atop sedimentary basins, this energy amplification means heightened seismic hazard.
-We plan to produce improved seismic velocity models and localized ground motion prediction equations, which can be applied by seismic engineers to inform building codes and change policy.

 <img src="seattleBB_2.png">